 In order to identify the minimal physicochemical processes involved in cellular functions, we are using and developing quantitative imaging and light-based perturbation tools on living cells.
 Combining state of the art 3D super-resolution and advanced image processing algorithms with innovative visualization, e.g. use of virtual reality to explore single-molecule localization data, our quantitative approach allows us to discover new cellular structures as well as characterize their dynamics.
 For example, using single molecule imaging, we were able to discover that the transmission of biochemical signals in the cell occurs collectively via nano-aggregates of a few dozen proteins.
 We combine this approach with physical modeling and optogenetic tools that induce biochemical reactions with light at a specific location in the cell.
 We were able to show, for example, how the spatial extension of molecular gradients controls the migration of a cell.
 This causal approach allows us to directly see the effect of a physicochemical process on the behavior of the cell.

 3D imaging for super-resolution imaging and single-molecule tracking

 Our group develops innovative optical methods for biological imaging.
 In the last years, we have focused on techniques for fast and sensitive 3D imaging.
 We have in particular implemented novel approaches based on adaptive optics and multifocus microscopy for super-resolution imaging and single-molecule tracking in living cells.
 These optical methods are complemented with efficient computational techniques for the processing and visualization of single molecule data.

 DNA-binding proteins need to bind short specific sequences within a large competing pool of non-specific sequences.
 It is thus necessary to identify the mechanisms by which they rapidly find their target.
 We have developed Imaging assays to directly track the motion of individual transcription factors in the nucleus of live eukaryotic cells.

-Magnetic and optogenetic manipulation of cell polarity
+Optogenetic manipulation of cell migration and polarity